-Quick Test, Full Test, Four-Quadrant (Wh) Test and Four-Quadrant (VARh) Test are made up of a predetermined sequence of consecutive steps and tests, all of which are performed in a single operation.
+Quick Test, Full Test, Four-Quadrant (Wh) Test and Four-Quadrant (Varh) Test are made up of a predetermined sequence of consecutive steps and tests, all of which are performed in a single operation.
 The sequence is programmable and can be modified through the "Settings" tab.
 By default, the sequence includes one test point for each of the loads: HL, PF and LL.

-In Quick Test, the three phases (ABC) are tested simultaneously in one step.
+In Quick Test, the two phases (A+C) are tested simultaneously in one step.

-In Full Test, a Quick Test is performed followed by each phase (A, B, and C) tested separently.
+In Full Test, a Quick Test is conducted, followed by each phase (A and C) tested separately.
 In the "Settings" tab, there is an option to remove the PF and/or LL for each single-element test.